Papa John’s Garlic Dipping Sauce

 Papa John's garlic sauce ingredients.

-I recommend using Parkay Squeeze Margarine because it is the closest match to the margarine Papa John’s uses in the sauce, if you will note their sauce has a creamy consistency.
-This recipe will have the closest sauce consistency of any recipe you will try.
-Many recipes use garlic powder, but garlic powder does not dissolve, because of this I do not recommend using it.
+I recommend using Parkay Squeeze Margarine because it is the closest match to the margarine Papa John’s uses in the sauce.
+If you will note, their sauce has a creamy consistency.
+This recipe will have the closest sauce consistency to any recipe you will try.
+Many recipes use garlic powder, but it does not dissolve.
+Because of this I do not recommend using it.

 How to Make Garlic Butter Sauce